How Rembrandt shaped the British imagination

 Rachel Spence is a published poet and writes on art, primarily for the Financial Times.

-This interview was originally published in the summer 2018 issue of Art Quarterly, the magazine of Art Fund.
+A version of this article first appeared in the summer 2018 issue of Art Quarterly, the magazine of Art Fund.